-- R400.31 If an entity becomes an Audit Client during or after the period covered by the Financial Statements on which the Firm will express an Opinion, the Firm shall determine whether any threats to Independence are created by: - (a) Financial or business relationships with the Audit Client during or after the period covered by the Financial Statements but before accepting the Audit Engagement; or - (b) Previous s Services provided to the Audit Client by the Firm or a Network Firm in prior Financial Statement periods.
+- R400.31 If an entity becomes an Audit Client during or after the period covered by the Financial Statements on which the Firm will express an Opinion, the Firm shall determine whether any threats to Independence are created by: - (a) Financial or business relationships with the Audit Client during or after the period covered by the Financial Statements but before accepting the Audit Engagement; or - (b) Services provided to the Audit Client by the Firm or a Network Firm in prior Financial Statement periods.

-- 400.31 A1 Threats to Independence are created if a non-assurance service was provided to an Audit Client during, or after the period covered by the Financial Statements, but before the Audit Team begins to perform the audit, and the service would not be permitted during the Engagement Period. - 400.31 A2 A factor to be considered in such circumstances is whether the results of the service provided might form part of or affect the accounting records, the internal controls over financial reporting, or the Financial Statements on which the Firm will express an Opinion. - 400.31 A32 Examples of actions that might be safeguards to address such threats to Independence include: - Using-Not assigning professionals who performed the non-assurance service to be are not Audit Team members to perform of the Engagement Team-service. - Having an appropriate reviewer review the audit work or and non-assurance work service as appropriate. - Engaging another Firm outside of the Network to evaluate the results of the nonassurance service or having another Firm outside of the Network re-perform the non-assurance service to the extent necessary to enable the other Firm to take responsibility for the service. - 400.31 A4 A threat to Independence created by the provision of a non-assurance service by a Firm or a Network Firm prior to the Audit Engagement Period or prior to the period covered by the Financial Statements on which the Firm will express an Opinion is eliminated or reduced to an Acceptable Level if the results of such service have been used or implemented in a period audited by another Firm.
+- 400.31 A1 Threats to Independence are created if a non-assurance service was provided to an Audit Client during, or after the period covered by the Financial Statements, but before the Audit Team begins to perform the audit, and the service would not be permitted during the Engagement Period. - 400.31 A2 A factor to be considered in such circumstances is whether the results of the service provided might form part of or affect the accounting records, the internal controls over financial reporting, or the Financial Statements on which the Firm will express an Opinion. - 400.31 A3 Examples of actions that might be safeguards to address threats to Independence include: - Not assigning professionals who performed the non-assurance service to be members of the Engagement Team. - Having an appropriate reviewer review the audit work or non-assurance service as appropriate. - Engaging another Firm outside of the Network to evaluate the results of the non-assurance service or having another Firm outside of the Network re-perform the non-assurance service to the extent necessary to enable the other Firm to take responsibility for the service. - 400.31 A4 A threat to Independence created by the provision of a non-assurance service by a Firm or a Network Firm prior to the Audit Engagement Period or prior to the period covered by the Financial Statements on which the Firm will express an Opinion is eliminated or reduced to an Acceptable Level if the results of such service have been used or implemented in a period audited by another Firm.

-- R400.32 A Firm shall not accept an appointment as auditor of a Public Interest Entity to which the Firm or the Network Firm has provided a non-assurance service prior to such appointment that might create a self-review threat in relation to the Financial Statements on which the Firm will express an Opinion unless: - (a) The provision of such service ceases before the commencement of the Audit Engagement Period. - (b) The Firm takes action to address any threats to its Independence; and - (c) The Firm determines that, in the view of a reasonable and informed third party, any threats to the Firm's Independence have been or will be eliminated or reduced to an Acceptable Level. - 400.32 A1 Actions that might be regarded by a reasonable and informed third party as eliminating or reducing to an Acceptable Level any threats to Independence created by the provision of non-assurance services to a Public Interest Entity prior to appointment as auditor of that entity include: - The results of the service had been subject to auditing procedures in the course of the audit of the prior year's Financial Statements by a predecessor Firm. - The Firm engages a Member, who is not a member of the Firm expressing the opinion on the Financial Statements, to perform a review of the first Audit Engagement affected by the self-review threat consistent with the objective of an Engagement Quality Review to the extent necessary to enable the other Firm to take responsibility for the result of the service.
+- R400.32 A Firm shall not accept an appointment as auditor of a Public Interest Entity to which the Firm or the Network Firm has provided a non-assurance service prior to such appointment that might create a self-review threat in relation to the Financial Statements on which the Firm will express an Opinion unless: - (a) The provision of such service ceases before the commencement of the Audit Engagement Period; - (b) The Firm takes action to address any threats to its Independence; and - (c) The Firm determines that, in the view of a reasonable and informed third party, any threats to the Firm's Independence have been or will be eliminated or reduced to an Acceptable Level. - 400.32 A1 Actions that might be regarded by a reasonable and informed third party as eliminating or reducing to an Acceptable Level any threats to Independence created by the provision of non-assurance services to a Public Interest Entity prior to appointment as auditor of that entity include: - The results of the service had been subject to auditing procedures in the course of the audit of the prior year's Financial Statements by a predecessor Firm. - The Firm engages a Member, who is not a member of the Firm expressing the opinion on the Financial Statements, to perform a review of the first Audit Engagement affected by the self-review threat consistent with the objective of an Engagement Quality Review.